 Here are five things to consider to ensure a new home, and the neighbourhood it is located within, will meet your overall needs.

 Most people will either face measuring commute times, walkability, or available transit choices when choosing a new home.
 Transportation to work can be of primary concern, but it is equally important to measure the distance, and potential hassle, required to visit friends, family, run errands, and to participate in recreational activities too.
 With any form of transportation needed, remember to consider the related additional costs like potential highway/bridge tolls, gas, parking, transit passes, and, most importantly, the time required to get to where you are going.

 Having convenient amenities close to your home can simplify to-dos.
 Consider the accessibility of grocery stores, butcher shops, marketplaces, post offices, dry cleaners, banks, pharmacies, doctors, etc. Protect your free time by making sure any required amenities are close by and easy to access.

 Easy Access to Recreation

-Whether your preference is outdoor or indoor, give thought to the ability to continue your favourite activities in your new neighborhood.
+Whether your preference is outdoor or indoor, give thought to the ability to continue your favourite activities in your new neighbourhood.
 Having simple access to yoga studios, fitness centers, rec centers, and sports leagues increases the likelihood of maintaining your physical fitness while providing a great space for socializing with new neighbours.
 In addition to organized sports facilities, consider the exterior landscape – is there the opportunity for outdoor activities like street hockey for kids, or cycling, kayaking, and hiking?